gaia-x-dases/xapi-lms/statements/accessed_file.md

 ## Description

-This event is emitted when a user has accessed a file.
+A user has accessed or navigated a file on a LMS or an e-learning platform.

 ## Example